xfbs/blog/_drafts/2018-09-23-tweaking-ffmpeg.md

 With these settings, I am able to convert a 255<abbr>MB</abbr> file down to just 5<abbr>MB</abbr> without losing any noticable quality.
 I think that is a really good result.

 The one downside is that transcoding is quite computationally intensive.
 For a 30-minute video at my screen's native resolution, my laptop needs around 40 minutes to transcode it with the invocation that I documented here.
 That's alright for me since I don't have that many things to transcode, but this is an example where it does make sense to get a beefier machine if you do this kind of stuff often.

+As a demonstration, I've recorded myself writing this blog post.
+It was originally a 5<abbr>GB</abbr> video, but I sped it up (since I type slow and it's boring to watch) four times and downscaled it.
+I ended up with a ten minutes long, 30<abbr>MB</abbr>  large 2K quality file.
+Success!

+{% include vimeo.html id=291406117 %}

 ## Conclusion